• Skip to primary navigation

 Step 1.
 Make the wonton dough.
 In a large bowl (or the bowl of a stand mixer fitted with the dough hook attachment), add the flour and salt and stir to combine.
 Add the beaten egg and stir well to incorporate it (it'll be a shaggy mess at this point).

 Step 2.
 Lightly knead the dough & rest it.
-If kneading the dough by hand, remove the stiff dough round from the mixing bowl and knead it for about 2 minutes, place it back into the bowl, cover it with sustainable cling film, and allow it to rest at room temperature for 10 minutes (this helps the gluten relax and makes it easier to knead by hand).
+If kneading the dough by hand, remove the stiff dough round from the mixing bowl and knead it for about 2 minutes.
+Place it back into the bowl, cover it, and allow it to rest at room temperature for 10 minutes (this helps the gluten relax and makes it easier to knead by hand).

 If using a stand mixer with the dough hook attachment, you can skip letting it rest and begin kneading it right away.

 Step 4.
 Roll out the wonton wrappers.
 Divide the dough into 4 equal pieces.
-Starting with one piece, on a lightly cornstarch-dusted workspace, roll the dough out into a rectangle about ¼ inch thick.
+Working with one piece at a time, on a lightly cornstarch-dusted workspace, roll the dough out into a rectangle or circle about ¼ inch thick (about the same as pie crust thickness).

 Step 5.
 Cut the wonton wrappers.
 Remove one piece of rested dough onto a lightly dusted workspace and unfold it.
-Sprinkle it with a little flour and roll it out to ⅛ inch thick (paper-thin), dusting with more flour as you need to keep it from sticking.
+Sprinkle it with a little flour and roll it out to ⅛ inch thick (paper-thin like the photo below), dusting with more flour as you need to keep it from sticking.

 Using a pizza wheel cutter or a knife, cut the dough into 3-inch (8cm) squares.
 Repeat with the remaining dough.
 Save the scrap pieces to be used as noodles in soup, or fry them to make delicious crispy wontons, and Enjoy!